asknavdeep/full-stack-nanodegree-movie-trailer-project/readme.md

 * Comments are used when needed.

 ## How to View This Website
-1. Download the source code from my repository at GitHub: https://github.com/MadhurBansal123/full-stack-nanodegree-movie-trailer-project and open fresh_tomatoes.html in your browser.
+1. Download the source code from my repository at GitHub: https://github.com/MadhurBansal123/full-stack-nanodegree-movie-trailer-project and open fresh_tomatoes.py.

 ## Helpful Resources
 * [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)